High Prices For Orphan Drugs Strain Families And Insurers

 The family's savings disappeared in 2016.
 And the Whitbecks are still trying to figure out if they have to pay an outstanding $6,000 bill for Cerezyme that appeared on the latest pharmacy statement.

-"We're not scared," Whitbeck said, but "when you're a parent of a child with a chronic illness, you're always walking on a tight rope ...
-Every day we have to give (Luke) the once over and make sure everything is good.
+"We're not scared," Whitbeck said, but "when you're a parent of a child with a chronic illness, you're always walking on a tightrope. ...
+Every day we have to give [Luke] the once-over and make sure everything is good.
 If it's a good day, everything is like a normal family."

 Kaiser Health News is an editorially independent newsroom that is part of the nonpartisan Henry J. Kaiser Family Foundation.
 KHN's coverage of prescription drug development, costs and pricing is supported in part by the Laura and John Arnold Foundation.